ClickFunnels for Shopify: Convert Visitors into Customers

 First, the product research approach emphasizes your faith in the stock you are carrying.
 This means you’ve scouted the market overall, the specific brands and their standing, and you’ve made a selection of the particular products you’ll be offering.
 Now, you’re backing them up with your brand name, standards, and customer loyalty, just like any other store.

-The other approach is more recent and has to do with search engine keywords.
+The second approach is more recent and has to do with search engine keywords.
 In essence, you’re “cheating” a bit and getting a printout of all the search engine queries in your product area.
 If you see a recent surge in product searches or a constant volume of interest in a particular niche, you offer those products in your store and hope the clients respond favorably.

 While the two strategies offer their own advantages, it is essential to notice they both require an investment of time and/or expertise.
 You need to look into market behaviors by investigating the periodic demand for a certain article, as well as the overall online search volume.
 Alternatively, you can comb over supplier directories in search of the best price/performance ratio.